 A flat income tax produces a small range of gains for both generations.
 The old generation enjoys welfare gain.
 The lifetime welfare level of the young generation also improves.
 With a flat wage tax reform, the old generation enjoys a big welfare, while the young generation suffers loss in the first period of its lifetime.
 However, taking the loss and gain in two periods into consideration, the lifetime welfare level of the young generations increases slightly.

 The above findings indicate that fundamental tax reform would allow keeping the Medicare program while not necessarily providing a hard hit to the old generation.
 This suggests that concerns over the negative impact of tax reform on the old generations should not stand as an impediment to reform.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lu, Chunling, "Simulation analysis on distributional effects of reforming Medicare financing system with fundamental tax reform" (2000).
 Economics - Dissertations.
-Paper 58.
+58.